 Kelly oversees all operations of the Business Development Board which is one of only two Accredited Economic Development Boards in the State of Florida.
 In 2004, she became the first female President of a South Florida economic development board after serving in many different capacities within the organization including the lead role for the Recruitment, Retention and Expansion from 1988-2004.
-In addition, she serves on the boards of the Treasure Coast Regional Planning Council, Career Source, South Florida Fair, and The Education Foundation.
-She is a member of the International Women’s Forum and International Economic Development Council.
+In addition, she serves on the boards of the Treasure Coast Regional Planning Council, Career Source, South Florida Fair, the Homeless Coalition, and The Education Foundation.
+She is a member of the International Women’s Forum, Enterprise Florida and International Economic Development Council.

-Kelly is also credited with creating several new programs for Palm Beach County: the first Expedited Permitting Ordinance which was adopted by 15 cities in Palm Beach County; a countywide “Shovel Ready” program to identify sites ready for construction within 12 months, the Academic Leaders Council, Life Science Advisory Council as well as an Education Initiative which provides a one-stop resource for CEOs to find public, private, charter and faith-based schools when deciding to relocate.
+Kelly is also credited with creating several new programs for Palm Beach County: the first Expedited Permitting Ordinance which was adopted by 15 cities in Palm Beach County; a countywide “Shovel Ready” program to identify sites ready for construction within 12 months as well as an Education Initiative which provides a one-stop resource for CEOs to find public, private, charter and faith-based schools when deciding to relocate.

 She was also named the Small Business Leader of the Year by the Sun Sentinel and a recipient of the Palm Beach County Public Schools Distinguished Alumni Award.
-Kelly was also recognized by Palm Beacher Magazine as one of the top 40 most influential leaders in Palm Beach County, by the South Florida Business Journal as an “Ultimate CEO” and “Top 100 Power Leader” and by South Florida CEO as one of the top 40 business leaders in Palm Beach County.
-In May of 2012, she received the Chairman’s Award from the North Palm Beach County Chamber of Commerce.
+Kelly was also recognized by Palm Beacher Magazine as one of the top 40 most influential leaders in Palm Beach County, by the South Florida Business Journal as an “Ultimate CEO” and “Top 100 Power Leader”, by South Florida CEO as one of the top 40 business leaders in Palm Beach County and by South Florida Trend’s “Top Infuential Business Leaders” .

-Ms. Smallridge is a lifelong resident of Palm Beach County and she graduated from the University of Florida.
+Ms. Smallridge graduated from the University of Florida.
 She has three sons and resides in Wellington.